hashicorp/terraform-provider-azurerm/website/docs/authenticating_via_azure_cli.html.markdown

 $ az account list
 ```

-The output (similar to below) will display one or more Subscriptions - with the `ID` field being the `subscription_id` field referenced above.
+The output (similar to below) will display one or more Subscriptions - with the `ID` field being the Subscription ID.

 ```json
 [